 International evacuation is similar to domestic insurance, except you might be transported to hospital across national borders.
 International evacuation is not typically included in domestic health insurance policies.

-How much does emergency medical evacuation cost?
+How much does emergency medical evacuation insurance cost?

 What is repatriation insurance?